aakashns/clojurescript-cloudflare-pages/README.md

 - This template generates a [`_workers.js`](https://developers.cloudflare.com/pages/functions/advanced-mode/) file for the CloudFlare pages application
 - This template uses ClojureScript on the server, not in the browser
 - Automated deployments are not supported as Cloudflare's build envirnoment can't compile ClojureScript
+- Install the [Calva VS Code Extension](https://calva.io/) for ClojureSript syntax highlighting, code formatting, and more..

 Please open an issue to report bugs and submit a PR to contribute improvements!